MEET OUR FREE-FLOATING TEAM!

 My name is Natasha Tsakos.
 I exist at the intersection of Theatrical Adventures, Technology and Impact.
 My work blends cinematic techniques, music dynamics, and technology with live performance to make profound statements on how we live in an original language.
 I have created and performed for the Discovery Channel, G20 Summit, Tribeca Film Festival, Planet Prize Awards, The Super Bowl, Cirque du Soleil, and had the privilege of speaking at conferences from TED, to Google, to The United Nations General Assembly about the convergence of the arts and technology to drive transformative change.

 Space has often insinuated itself in my multimedia-shows, metaphorically at first.
 Throughout the years, Space became very real.
 I participated in Dr. Patricia Cowings' Lunar-G and Impedance Study at NASA Johnson Space Center where I trained in the hyperbaric chamber, flew the Lunar Parabolic Flight and received my Certificate of Training.
 Learning from astronauts and scientists inspired me to further instigate the training required for space missions as an artist.
 I later partook in Neutral Buoyancy training at NASA Ames, while at Singularity University, and in 2023 completed the New Space Economy program at MIT, which enriched my general understanding of the Space sector and helped me crystalize my place in it.
-I am a ground school graduate and student at the International Institute for Astronautical Sciences (IIAS), and part of NASA L’SPACE Accelerator Program.
+I am a ground school graduate and student at the International Institute for Astronautical Sciences (IIAS), and completed the NASA L’SPACE NPWEE Accelerator Program, where my Team was awarded the 1st prize and a NASA grant to develop our Duckweed Protein Supplement Dispenser.

 Today, I am on a mission to pioneer performances in microgravity environments and feel privileged to marry my insights on space with my passion for theater, leveraging the ultimate laboratory - space - for humanity.